JUSTICE SOCIETY OF AMERICA

 Sandman Mystery Theatre Annual #1 (Oct.
 1994)

 Henry Grant's gambling addiction leads to his wife's murder.
 The mob fakes Henry's death, too, and his son Ted is left destitute.
 He's forced to drop out of college and try his hand at professional boxing.
-NOTE: JSA: Classified #27 places Henry's actual death at 1938.
-It's uncertain what year his mother was killed.
-The origin story in Sensation Comics #1 (1942), mentions his parents' deaths in flashback.
+NOTE: Date per JSA: Classified #27.
+The origin story in Sensation Comics #1 refers to his parents' deaths in flashback.

 Sensation Comics #1 (Jan.
 1942), JSA: Classified #26-27 (July–Aug.
 2007)